Wilhelm Meister's Apprenticeship: Book Five

-(4) In order to perform Hamlet, Serlo demands that Wilhelm modify the play.
+In order to perform Hamlet, Serlo demands that Wilhelm modify the play.
 Although reluctant, Wilhelm takes some time and decides to simplify the “external circumstances” of the plot.
-(5) Wilhelm shares his changes with the group; they are satisfied and divide roles.
-(6) Some roles still need to be filled.
+Wilhelm shares his changes with the group; they are satisfied and divide roles.
+Some roles still need to be filled.
 The prompter is to take the Pyrrhus passage.
 Wilhelm decides to leave the Ghost's role open after receiving a mysterious note one evening:"We know full well, o wondrous youth, that you are in a serious predicament.
 You can hardly find enough living persons for your Hamlet, let alone ghosts....We cannot perform miracles, but...if you have confidence in us, the Ghost will appear at the appointed hour.
 Take courage, and be not afraid.
 A reply is not necessary, we will be informed of your decision."
 (Trans.
-Blackall & Lange, 1989)(7) One evening the company discusses the differences between novels and dramas.
-(8) At the first full rehearsal two devotees of the theater arrive.
-They observe and give Wilhelm and the others plenty of useful advice.(9) Serlo and Wilhelm iron out a few issues—e.g. the two portraits and Hamlet's death.
-(10) On the evening before the performance there is still no Ghost, but Wilhelm has faith in his appearance.
+Blackall & Lange, 1989)At the first full rehearsal two devotees of the theater arrive.
+They observe and give Wilhelm and the others plenty of useful advice.
+Serlo and Wilhelm iron out a few issues—e.g. the two portraits and Hamlet's death.
+On the evening before the performance there is still no Ghost, but Wilhelm has faith in his appearance.
 Aurelie takes Wilhelm aside and disparages Philine.
 Not giving in, Wilhelm retires to his room, where he finds Philine's slippers but no Philine.
 He has trouble falling asleep.
-(11) The next day passes swiftly, and during the overture someone announces that the Ghost has arrived—which Wilhelm had completely forgotten about.
-Wilhelm performs splendidly on account of his genuine nervousness at the Ghost's appearance.
-(12) The performance is a success.
-The company convenes for dinner, at which all receive their share of praise.
-After disbanding, the stage manager brings Wilhelm the Ghost's veil, which had caught in the trapdoor.
-At that moment Mignon bites Wilhelm and then disappears.
-Later in his room a mysterious figure emerges from behind the stove and smothers him with kisses.
+The next day passes swiftly, and during the overture someone announces that the Ghost has arrived—which Wilhelm had completely forgotten about.
+The performance is a success.

-(13) Wilhelm awakens in a blur, unaware of the identity of his midnight visitor.
-In the veil he notices an embroidered message: “For the first and last time, young man, flee!”
-Mignon enters with breakfast, seeming somehow different.
+Wilhelm awakens in a blur, unaware of the identity of a midnight visitor, a spirit who kissed him in his sleep.
 In daily preparations the company has lost interest in Hamlet.
 That evening there is a fire.
 During the commotion, Mignon saves Felix from the bizarre, threatening actions of the harper.
 No one is hurt, and Wilhelm spends the night outside.
 They perform the play again the next day.